Fakrie/SonicPi-things/README.md

 # BadApple!! -Sonic Pi

 Hey there !
 This is BadApple!! full version in Sonic Pi.
-This song sung by Nomico.
-I would like to explain how codes workes but Im confused too.
+Check out this awesomeness ! niconico: http://www.nicovideo.jp/watch/sm8628149 I would like to explain how codes workes but Im confused too.
 Anyway I ll try !
 Have Fun ^^